Daniel Barlaser

-Daniel Tan Barlaser (born 18 January 1997) is an English-Turkish professional footballer who plays as a midfielder for Scottish Premiership club Hibernian, on loan from EFL Championship club Middlesbrough.
+Daniel Tan Barlaser (born 18 January 1997) is an English-Turkish professional footballer who plays as a defensive midfielder for EFL League One club Milton Keynes Dons.

 Club career

+Early career

 Living in Blaydon, Barlaser started his career at local youth team Swalwell Juniors as well as playing for the Hookergate Comprehensive school football team where he was educated before being signed by the Newcastle United academy in 2006.

 After training with the first team squad, he was handed his first start for the club by manager Rafa Benítez on 18 January 2017 when he started the game in a 3–1 FA Cup win against Birmingham City.
 He continued his run in the team when he started against Oxford United in a 3–0 loss.

 Barlaser made his debut in the EFL Cup in August 2017 against Nottingham Forest, a match they lost 3–2 after extra-time.

 On 19 January 2018, he agreed to move on loan to Crewe Alexandra until the end of the season, and made his Crewe and Football League debut in a home league game against Wycombe Wanderers on 20 January 2018, coming on as a second-half substitute.
 On 9 April 2018, the loan spell was prematurely ended with Barlaser returning to Newcastle having made four appearances (all as substitutes).

 In July 2019, Newcastle United announced that Barlaser extended his contract with the team and would join Rotherham United on loan for the 2019–20 season.

+Rotherham United

 On 2 October 2020, Barlaser completed a permanent move to Rotherham United for an undisclosed fee, on a three-year deal.
 Barlaser was awarded the EFL League One Player of the Month award for December 2021 after scoring four goals across the course of the month.

+Middlesbrough

 On 29 January 2023, Barlaser signed for Championship club Middlesbrough for an undisclosed fee.
 He moved on loan to Scottish Premiership club Hibernian on 1 September 2025.
+On 28 May 2026 Middlesbrough announced it was releasing the player.

+Milton Keynes Dons

+On 4 July 2026, Barlaser joined League One club Milton Keynes Dons on a free transfer, reuniting with former Rotherham United coach Paul Warne.
+He made his debut on 8 August 2026 in a 4–1 EFL Cup first round defeat away to Norwich City.